ESGF/esgf-user-support/metagrid.rst

 Q:  How do I include/exclude replicas in my search and search for old versions?

-A:  The fields to toggle replicas and versions is under the **Additional Properties** Tab of the Faceted search bar on the left.
+A:  The search selection *Dropdowms to toggle replicas and versions (latest or all) is under the **Additional Properties** tab of the Faceted search bar on the left.
+Additionally, the search selectors for **Version Date Range** are located in this tab.

 User accounts